 Planning Your Diving & Snorkeling Trip

 During the wet season, from December to April, the visibility is still 15m to 20m.
-February is probably the worst month for visibility with some sites affected, to varying degrees, by silt run-off from the swollen rivers comping from the torrential downpours.
+February is probably the worst month for visibility with some sites affected, to varying degrees, by silt run-off from the swollen rivers coming from the torrential downpours.
 It picks up again by mid- to late March, and in April visibility is once again excellent.

-Why is the Diving So Good?
+Why is Diving So Good?

 Ocean trenches that reach several kilometers deep yield cool thermo climes that rejuvenate the coral life, which is also relatively untouched compared with East Timor’s neighbors, such as Indonesia and the Philippines.

 The sea life is as plentiful as it is diverse, from nudibranchs to turtles to schooling trivially.
 Scientists travel halfway around the world to see one or two of the species of fish or sponge that are so plentiful in East Timor.

 This perfect mix treats divers to a colorful array of hard and soft corals as well as a vivid assortment of reef fish.
-Pelagics (open-water species such as tuna, bonito and mackerel) are regularly encountered, along with harmless reef sharks, manta rays, dolphins and dugongs.
+Pelagics (open-water species such as tuna, bonito, and mackerel) are regularly encountered, along with harmless reef sharks, manta rays, dolphins and dugongs.

 The Coral Triangle